 As part of our Diverse Counselors for Diverse Communities Campaign, this signature scholarship (DC4DC) aims to recruit, retain, train and support a range of diverse students into the Clinical Mental Health Counseling (CMHC) Master's program.
 The DC4DC scholarship funds will support the recruitment of culturally competent providers to serve the mental health needs of communities diverse in culture, race, ethnicity, ability/disability, region/spiritual beliefs, gender/expression, sexual orientation/identity, generational/age, and that are committed to serving the Inland Empire post-degree

 Your purchase of ACTW merchandise will support scholarships such as the ACTW Training and Mentoring Scholarship, the Social Justice and Advocacy Student Award and the, Diverse Counselors for Diverse Communities Scholarship (DC4DC).
 Purchases can be made through the link below, or purchased at the University of Redland's School of Education Office located in University Hall.
-A limited selection will also be available at the 2022 VIBE Festival of Wellness.

 What is a Stigma?